Waxing Cloth Increases Its Waterproofing Capabilities!

 There are a lot of benefits of keeping your own bees, and the wax obtained is honestly one of my favorite perks!
-Rendering (so to speak) the wax into something usable is my least favorite task, but the gorgeous, yellow-hued, sweet-smelling reward of fresh beeswax is so, so worth it.
+Rendering, (so to speak) the wax into something usable is my least favorite task; but the gorgeous, yellow-hued, sweet-smelling reward of fresh beeswax is so, so, worth it, and one of my absolute favorite ways to use the wax is to make beeswax cloth.

 Waxing cloth to increase it’s waterproof capabilities is an old trick of many a homesteader, and it is easy to see why because for such an easy task you get a great result!
 Beeswaxed cloth is a nifty food storage solution for everyone, but especially for those who’d like to live more frugally, use less plastic, or find a use for their extra fabric or wax.
 It is also the first step in waxing cloth to then sew into reusable food-storage bags.
 (If you want to get super-fancy, sew them with a fold-over top!)